nextstrain/auspice/README.md

 ## Quickstart

-Install dependencies; this will create a `/data` folder for your datasets.
+Install dependencies; this will also create a `/data` folder for your datasets.

 ```
 npm install